microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 $ az batchai cluster delete -n democluster -g demoGroup
 ```

-Note, the command will ask you for confirmation and may take significant time,
+Note, the command will ask you for confirmation and may take a significant time to complete.
+You can provide `-y` option
-you can provide `-y` option to skip confirmation (e.g. if running as part of non-interactive
+to skip the confirmation (e.g. this command is a part of non-interactive script).
+You can provide `--no-wait` option to
-script) and you can provide `--no-wait` to skip waiting for the deletion completion (useful if
-you need to delete multiple resources and want to make it simultaneously).
+skip waiting for the deletion completion (useful if you need to delete multiple resources simultaneously).

 # Jobs Management
-Azure CLI 2.0 allows you to submit, terminate, delete and get information about BatchAI training
+Azure CLI 2.0 allows you to submit, terminate, delete and get information about BatchAI training jobs.
-jobs.

 Please use take look at integrated help to get familiar with jobs related commands: